OregonBanner/experience-manager-65.zh-Hans/help/managing/seo-and-url-management.md

         }
         String location = externalizer.externalize(resource);
         Url url = sitemap.addUrl(location + ".html");
-        // add any additional content to the Url like lastmod, change frequency, etc }
+        // add any additional content to the Url like lastmod, change frequency, and so on }

     @Override